Miss Universe 2017

-Miss Universe 2017 was the 66th Miss Universe pageant, held at The AXIS at Planet Hollywood in Las Vegas, Nevada, United States on November 26, 2017.
+Miss Universe 2017 was the 66th Miss Universe pageant, held at The AXIS in Las Vegas, Nevada, United States, on 26 November 2017.

 At the end of the event, Iris Mittenaere of France crowned Demi-Leigh Nel-Peters of South Africa as Miss Universe 2017.
-It is South Africa's first victory in almost 4 decades, and the second victory of the country in the pageant's history.
+It was South Africa's first victory in almost four decades, and the second victory of the country in the pageant's history.

-Contestants from 92 countries and territories competed in this year's pageant, surpassing the previous record of 89 contestants in 2011 and 2012.
+Contestants from ninety-two countries and territories competed in this year's pageant, surpassing the previous record of eighty-nine contestants in 2011 and 2012.
 The pageant was hosted by Steve Harvey in his third consecutive year, and supermodel Ashley Graham.
 Television personality Carson Kressley and runway coach Lu Sierra provided commentary and analysis throughout the event.
 American singer-songwriters Fergie and Rachel Platten performed in this year's pageant.

 The competition also featured the return of the Phoenix Mikimoto crown, which was last used in 2007, after WME/IMG reportedly sued the Diamond International Company due to a breach of contract in August 2017.
-After failing to make to payments, IMG canceled the contract to DIC.
+After failing to make payments, IMG canceled the contract with DIC.

 Background

 Location and date

 Miss Universe Australia organization's Troy Barbagallo, Australian businessman, informed the Herald Sun that he submitted an offer to IMG for Australia to host the 2017 edition, with Sydney or Melbourne as viable host cities.

-The Department of Tourism of the Philippines announced on May 25, 2017, that the Miss Universe Organization had proposed to hold the contest again in the Philippines.
+The Department of Tourism of the Philippines announced on 25 May 2017, that the Miss Universe Organization had proposed to hold the contest again in the Philippines.
 The Miss Universe 2016 pageant took place in the nation.
 The Miss Universe Organization was pleased with the previous pageant's hosting in the Philippines, stating it dominated the pre-events of Super Bowl LI.
-On June 22, 2017, the Department of Tourism decided that they will not host the pageant this year and instead consider hosting the following edition.
+On 22 June 2017, the Department of Tourism decided that they will not host the pageant this year and instead consider hosting the following edition.

-On September 28, 2017, the Miss Universe Organization confirmed the date and location of the contest through Instagram.
-The pageant will take place in The AXIS theatre of Planet Hollywood in Las Vegas, Nevada on November 26, 2017.
+On 28 September 2017, the Miss Universe Organization confirmed the date and location of the contest through Instagram.
+The pageant will take place in The AXIS theatre of Planet Hollywood in Las Vegas, Nevada on 26 November 2017.
 The last time that The AXIS theatre was used by the pageant was in 2015.